-The aim of this policy is to:
+The aims of this policy are:

 - protect both the School and individuals (including pupils and employees) from unnecessary risks and risks of harm by ensuring risks are properly identified and managed. - ensure consistency of approach and management across the wide range of activities that the School is involved in.